PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 ```
 sudo nano /etc/nginx/sites-available/default
 ```
 Step3.
-Download `index.html`file from the repo Repo(or any other static template file)
+Download the `index.html` file from the repo Repo(or any other static template file)

 Step4.
-Upload `index.html` file to `/var/www/html/`
+Upload the `index.html` file to `/var/www/html/`

 Step5.
 Reload Nginx:
 ```